-The page is mainly based on a contribution from Ola Rinta-Koski
+The page is based on contributions from Ola Rinta-Koski and Mikko Jutila.

 Valepaska is a Finnish game of bluff, a variation of Paskahousu.
 The word valepaska means "lying shit".
 The game is also sometimes know as Kusetuspaskahousu.
 On pagat.com, Valepaska was previously listed, slightly inaccurately, under the name Paskahousu.

 In Valepaska, all cards are played face down, and the players announce what they are playing.
 They can tell the truth or lie, but if you lie you risk having to pick up the pile of played cards if challenged.

 An standard deck of 52 cards is used, cards ranking from high to low 2, A, K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3.

 The game is for three or more players, and is probably best with four or five.

 In the beginning the dealer deals everybody five cards, and puts the remaining stock of cards face down in a pile.

 As soon as the deal is finished, if someone has (or claims to have) one or more threes, he starts by putting a card or cards on the table face down and declaring them as threes.
 If several people claim to have 3's, whoever puts their card down first starts.
 From then on the players take turns clockwise.
 If at the beginning nobody claims to have a 3, then whoever claims to have the next lowest card plays first.

 At your turn, you can put on the table as many cards as you wish, provided they are all of the same rank, which is equal to or higher than the rank played by the previous player.
 You play your cards face down, but must always tell the others what your cards were (e.g. "three eights").

 You can't play jacks, queens or kings if the previous play was seven or lower, and you can't play aces unless the previous play was a jack, queen or king or the table is empty.